 - Brush on the whitewash to the base only

-- Immediately wipe the white wash off until you have the desired amount left behind on the base
+- Then, immediately wipe the white wash off until you have the desired amount left behind on the base

 If you want to save this post for later, you can pin it below